نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Semi-open spaces, which act as transitional elements between open and enclosed spaces, play a central role in the spatial organization of many Iranian mosques.
-These spaces are not only important in terms of climate responsiveness and functional use, but also have a significant impact on the architectural identity and formal expression of mosques.
-Previous studies have shown that semi-open spaces in mosque architecture help to modulate climatic conditions and increase the flexibility and multifunctionality of the building by creating spatial hierarchy.
-However, the historical evolution of these spaces has received limited comprehensive attention.
-This study aims to investigate the semi-open spaces used in the architecture of historical mosques throughout the Khorasan region, within the contemporary borders of Iran, and based on a chronological sequence.
-This research uses a descriptive-analytical method based on field and library studies.
-To ensure the reliability of the findings, all historical mosques of Khorasan registered in the National Heritage List of Iran have been analyzed.
-The samples include 151 historical mosques from the early Islamic centuries to the Pahlavi era.
+Semi-open spaces, which act as transitional elements between open and enclosed spaces, play a central role in the spatial organisation of many Iranian mosques.
+These spaces are important not only for their climate responsiveness and functional use, but also for their significant impact on the architectural identity and formal expression of mosques.
+Previous studies have shown that semi-open spaces in mosque architecture help to modulate climatic conditions and increase the flexibility and multifunctionality of the building by creating a spatial hierarchy.
+However, the historical evolution of these spaces has received little comprehensive study.
+This study aims to investigate the semi-open spaces used in the architecture of historical mosques in the Khorasan region (within Iran’s contemporary borders) in chronological order.
+The research employs a descriptive-analytical method based on field and library studies.
+To ensure the reliability of the findings, all historical mosques of Khorasan registered on the National Heritage List of Iran have been analysed.
+The sample comprises 151 historical mosques dating from the early Islamic centuries to the Pahlavi era.
 These mosques are scattered across the three provinces of North Khorasan, Razavi Khorasan, and South Khorasan.
-The findings indicate that the transformation of these spaces occurred either through gradual modification of previous forms or through the emergence of new types of semi-open spaces in mosque architecture.
-From the early Islamic centuries to the Seljuk era, these spaces were mainly manifested as surrounding porches.
-A major turning point occurred in the Khwarezmian period with the replacement of porches with deep, high iwans, a development that continued in the Timurid and Safavid periods.
-Notably, the emergence of columned halls (satavand) during the Timurid period, which continued until the Pahlavi period, marks another evolutionary stage.
-However, from the Safavid period onwards, a significant decrease in semi-open spaces is observed, culminating in the Qajar period, where courtyard-style mosques became the dominant design.
+The findings indicate that the transformation of these spaces occurred either through the gradual modification of earlier forms or through the emergence of new types of semi-open spaces in mosque architecture.
+From the early Islamic centuries to the Seljuk period, these spaces were mainly manifested as surrounding ravaqs (arcades).
+A major turning point occurred in the Khwarazmshah period with the replacement of the ravaq by deep, high īwāns, a development that continued into the Timurid and Safavid periods.
+Notably, the emergence of the satavand during the Timurid period, a feature that persisted until the Pahlavi era, marks another evolutionary stage.
+From the Safavid period onwards, however, a significant decrease in semi-open spaces is observed, culminating in the Qajar period, when shabestānī mosques with a courtyard became the dominant design.

 کلیدواژهها [English]